Michele Lacroix: Kevin de Bruyne wife, net worth, career, kids, and family

 Michele Lacroix Career, Profession, Net Worth

-She has a net worth of $500,000 as of now, which she earns from social media.
+She has a net worth of $18 Million as of now, which she earns from social media.

 Worth FAQs about Michele Lacroix